TechColab/uEVSE/README.md

 Probably about the same size and cost.

 ## To do
-I will look into the pin usage so I can use 2 pins to drive each part of the H-bridge separately and get a health dead-zone.
+I will look into the pin usage so I can use 2 pins to drive each part of the H-bridge separately to get a good dead-zone.
 I would like an input for user interaction, possibly via magnetic hall-switch to maintain IP65.
 If there is stil a pin free, then I would put an addressable RGB LED on it, for user feedback.
 To be continued.